Philipp Zeiger

-Philipp Zeiger (born 8 May 1990) is a German footballer who plays as a centre-back for VSG Altglienicke.
+Philipp Zeiger (born 8 May 1990) is a German footballer who plays as a centre-back for SV Babelsberg 03.

 Career

 Zeiger began his career with Dynamo Dresden and made his debut in a 3.
 Liga match against SV Wehen Wiesbaden on 28 July 2009, coming on as a substitute for Halil Savran.
 He left Dynamo in July 2010, joining VFC Plauen on loan, a deal that was made permanent a year later.
 After two seasons with Plauen he returned to the 3.
 Liga, signing for newly promoted Hallescher FC.
 At the end of the 2013–14 season, he signed for Rot-Weiss Essen.

 With Rot-Weiss Essen Zeiger won the Lower Rhine Cup in 2015 and 2016.